toa-io/toa/libraries/comq/readme.md

 Send encoded Request message with `replyTo` and `correlationId` properties set and return decoded Reply content.

-On the initial call, a queue for Requests and a [temporary](#persistence) queue for Replies are asserted.
+On the initial call, queues for Requests and Replies are asserted.

 ### Example